Tell me a little about your background?

 Describe your experience once you began training with Medical Sales College.

 Amazing.
 Theresa Richards and Tilden Register are amazing instructors.
-I had Theresa for the entire course, but Tilden was very helpful and would step in to give industry advise from time to time.
+I had Theresa for the entire course, but Tilden was very helpful and would step in to give industry advice from time to time.
 Theresa Richards is a wealth of knowledge.
 I learned so many “tricks of the trade” from her that have benefited me already.
 Theresa is as real world as it gets.
 She will push you hard but its only because she wants you to succeed.

 Explain what your interview process was like.